 AmberScript automates almost the whole process

-In order to type out an interview of 2 hours, spotters now need around 20 minutes.
-Subsequently, adjustments have to be made in some cases because speech recognition does not always work 100%.
+In order to type out an interview of 2 hours, loggers now need around 20 minutes.
+Afterwards, some adjustments have to be made in some cases because speech recognition does not always work 100% accurate.

-"But for conversations with good sound quality like interviews, for example, it works well.
-We are not only saving work with it, but also time and money.
-The trainees are of course very happy and we as producers have much more time at our disposal because we spend less time distributing video files and deadlines.
-In the end, this is time we can now use for creating good TV programs."
+"For recordings with good sound quality like interviews it works incredibly well.
+I think many of our teams can't think of working without AmberScript anymore - we literally save hundreds of hour of work.
+The trainees are of course very happy and our producers have much more time at our disposal.
+It's a huge relief to spend less time distributing video files to different people and to monitor deadlines.
+In the end, this is time we can now use for creating high-quality TV programs."

 Apart from SkyHigh TV, AmberScript also provides services to filmmaker Rogier Kappers, read more about that here!